MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 *  [Publish an extension][ExtensionsChromiumPublishExtension]

-*  [Getting started with Microsoft Edge (Chromium) extensions][ExtensionsChromiumGettingStartedIndex]
+*  [Extension concepts and architecture][ExtensionsChromiumGettingStartedIndex]

-*  To register for Microsoft Edge program by associating your organization's Azure Active Directory account with your Microsoft account on Partner Center, see [Add and Manage users][AddandManageUsers].
+*  [Add users to the Microsoft Edge program][AddandManageUsers] - Adding additional users to your Microsoft Edge program and your Partner Center developer account.
+To enable adding users, you associate your organization's Azure Active Directory account with your Microsoft account (MSA) on Partner Center.

 <!-- ====================================================================== -->